 Archive for August 22, 2011

-I was first alerted to this problem in November 2010 by one of my patients who is taking chemotherapy for metastatic cancer.
-The best drug to control her nausea is Stemetil (prochlorperazine), a generic drug so old that it was around when I was a student nearly 40 years ago.
+I was first alerted to this problem in November 2010 by one of my patients, a 50 year-old widow and mother, who was taking chemotherapy for metastatic cancer.
+The best drug to control her nausea was Stemetil (prochlorperazine), a generic drug so old that it was around when I was a student nearly 40 years ago.
 Her pharmacist told me that no Stemetil was available in our city of Kingston.
-Astonished by this news, I even more dismayed when he said that he did not know why and suggested a more expensive brand name drug instead.
+Astonished by this news, I was even more dismayed when he said that he did not know why and suggested a more expensive brand name drug instead.
 We tried it, but it was not effective.

 Why should a simple, old, effective remedy go missing in a country like Canada?